Leaky Gut Syndrome: A Gateway to Developing New Adult Food Allergies?

 What is the difference between a food allergy and a food intolerance?

 A food allergy involves an immune-mediated response (often IgE-driven) and can sometimes cause severe reactions.
 A food intolerance typically involves digestive mechanisms rather than the immune system and tends to cause less severe, though still uncomfortable, symptoms.
+Different testing approaches may be appropriate for each.

 Where can I get food allergy blood testing in London?